Tie Dye Colors

 Knowing this can help you choose tie dye colors that look good together.

 Tie Dye Color Wheel

-- Primary Colors: Red, Yellow and Blue cannot be derived from other colors.
+Primary colors: Red, Yellow, Blue.
+These can't be derived from other colors.
 All other colors are derived from primary colors.

-- Secondary Colors: Green, Orange and Purple are derived by mixing two primary colors in equal proportions.
+Secondary colors: Green, Orange, Purple.
+These are derived by mixing two primary colors in equal proportions.

-- Tertiary Colors: Yellow-orange, red-orange, red-purple, blue-purple, blue-green, yellow-green are derived by mixing a primary and a secondary color in equal proportions.
+Tertiary colors: Yellow-orange, red-orange, red-purple, blue-purple, blue-green, yellow-green.
+These are derived by mixing a primary and a secondary color in equal proportions.